Import Regulations - France

 Labelling of retail products: The labelling requirements vary depending on the products, are complex and different from those in Canada.
 Some adaptation is nearly always necessary.

-Wood Packing Material, Pallets
+Wood Packing material, pallets

 Canada and the European Union have both signed the Solid Wood Packing Material convention called ISPM 15 which calls for a marking of wood packing material.

-Live Animals
+Live animals

 Like Canada, France has signed the Washington Convention (CITES) protecting endangered species and limiting trading, and products derived from them (ivory, tortoise, shell, etc.).

-Agricultural and Food Products
+Agricultural and food products

-These products must be accompanied by appropriate sanitary certificates.
+Animal products must come from establishments approved by the EU and must be accompanied by appropriate sanitary certificates.
+This includes:

-Global Affairs Canada and the Trade Commissioner Service are reliable sources of information for Canadian exporters for market access information such as tariffs, taxes, rules of origin as well as certain custom or border measures.
+Global Affairs Canada and the Trade Commissioner Service are reliable sources of information for Canadian exporters for market access information such as tariffs, taxes, rules of origin as well as certain customs or border measures.